audreylena/Companion/README.md

 ## Team

-Built with love in 5 days for the Scripture in New Frontiers Hackathon.
+Built with love for Scripture in the New Frontiers Hackathon.

 ## License